12 Years a Slave (film): Initial screenings

-On November 15, 2011, Summit Entertainment announced it has closed deals for the distribution of 12 Years a Slave in most international markets.
+On November 15, 2011, Summit Entertainment announced that it had closed deals for the distribution of 12 Years a Slave in most international markets.
 In April 2012, a few weeks before principal photography, New Regency Productions agreed to co-finance the film.
 Because of a distribution pact between 20th Century Fox and New Regency, Fox Searchlight Pictures acquired the film's American and Canadian distribution rights.
 However, instead of paying for the distribution rights, Fox Searchlight made a deal in which it would share box-office proceeds with the financiers of the independently financed film.
 12 Years a Slave premiered at the Telluride Film Festival on August 30, 2013; it was later screened at the 2013 Toronto International Film Festival on September 6 where it was given the top People's Choice Award, the New York Film Festival on October 8, the New Orleans Film Festival on October 10, and the Philadelphia Film Festival on October 19.
 The film was commercially released on October 18, in the United States for a limited release of 19 theaters, with a wide release in subsequent weeks.
 The film was initially scheduled to be released in late December, but "some exuberant test screenings" led to the decision to move up the release date.
 The film was distributed by Entertainment One in the United Kingdom.

 Marketing

 Due to both the film's explicit nature and award contender status, 12 Years a Slave's financial success was being watched closely.
 Many analysts compared the film's content to other drama films of a similar vein such as Schindler's List (1993) and The Passion of the Christ (2004), which became box office successes despite their respective subject matters.
 "It may be a tough subject matter, but when handled well ... films that are tough to sit through can still be commercially successful," said Phil Contrino of Boxoffice Magazine.
 Despite its content, the film's critical success has assisted its domestic distribution by Fox Searchlight that began with a limited release aimed primarily towards art house and African-American patrons.
-The film's release was gradually widened in subsequent weeks, similarly to how the studio had successfully done in years prior with films such as Black Swan and The Descendants.
+The film's release was gradually widened in subsequent weeks, similarly to how the studio had successfully done in previous years with films such as Black Swan and The Descendants.
 International release dates for 12 Years a Slave were largely delayed to early 2014 in order to take advantage of the attention created by awards seasons.

-During its marketing campaign, 12 Years a Slave received unpaid endorsements by celebrities such as Kanye West and P. Diddy.
+During its marketing campaign, 12 Years a Slave received unpaid endorsements by celebrities such as Kanye West and Sean 'Diddy' Combs.
 In a video posted by Revolt, Combs urged viewers to see 12 Years a Slave by stating: "This movie is very painful but very honest, and is a part of the healing process.
 I beg all of you to take your kids, everybody to see it. ...
 You have to see this so you can understand, so you can just start to understand."